kevgo/text-runner/textrun-npm/README.md

 ## Verify installation instructions

-The <b textrun="action/name-full">npm/install</b> action verifies that the documentation of an npm package correctly describes that this package should be installed as a development dependency.
-As an example, let's assume we are testing the documentation of an npm package called `foobar`.
-<a textrun="create-file">Its **package.json** file would contain amongst other
+The <b textrun="action/name-full">npm/install</b> action verifies installation instructions for an npm package.
+As an example, let's assume we are testing the documentation of an npm package called `foobar`. <a textrun="create-file">Its **package.json** file would contain amongst other things:
-things:

 ```json
 {